ekwan/cctk/docs/examples.rst

-.. _tutorials:
+.. _examples:

 ==========
-Tutorials
+Examples
 ==========

-The following tutorials have been provided to demonstrate how *cctk* can be used for real-world problems.
+The following examples have been provided to demonstrate how *cctk* can be used for real-world problems.
 Supplemental files and all scripts can be found on Github (``tutorials/``).

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
-   :caption: Tutorials:
+   :caption: Examples:

    tutorial_01
    tutorial_02